jonathanking/sidechainnet/README.md

     - Biopython
     - numpy
     - scipy
+- OpenMM v8 or greater (`conda install -c conda-forge openmm`)
 - [PyTorch](https://pytorch.org/get-started/locally/)
 - tqdm
 - py3Dmol (`pip install py3Dmol`)
 - pymol (optional, for `gltf` support, [repo](https://pymolwiki.org/index.php/Linux_Install), [linux install](https://pymolwiki.org/index.php/Linux_Install) requires `libxml2`)
+- pytorch_lightning (optional, for model training examples)

 ## Acknowledgements

-Thanks to Mohammed AlQuraishi for his inspiring work on protein structure prediction.
+Thanks to Mohammed AlQuraishi for building ProteinNet, upon which our work is built.
 Thanks, also, to [Jeppe Hallgren](https://github.com/JeppeHallgren) for his development of a ProteinNet text record [parser](https://github.com/biolib/openprotein/blob/master/preprocessing.py), which I have used in part here.

  This work is supported by R01GM108340 from the National Institute of General Medical Sciences, is supported in part by the University of Pittsburgh Center for Research Computing through the resources provided, and by NIH T32 training grant T32 EB009403 as part of the HHMI-NIBIB Interfaces Initiative.